Prime153/Solar-System-Website/README.md

 # Solar System
-##### This is my first project in React.
-This is one page scroll website using React Router hash links.
-I added smooth scroll library for cleaner surfing.
-In calculator page, you can calculate how many kW you need for your monthly energy consumption.
-AOS library was used for scroll animations.
+##### My first React project.
+This is a website for a solar energy company.
+The
+website was created in the "One Page Scroll Site" convention.
+The React Router Hash Links library was used here to support smooth traffic between subpages.
+In the "Calculator" subpage, I implemented a simple calculator that calculates how many kW should be installed to reduce the monthly cost of electricity given by the user.
+AOS Animations Library was used for the scrolling animation.

 ###  They may occur some problems with safari browser, it's caused by React Router hash links
 [![Solar System](https://i.ibb.co/Lk4Ft5Q/solar-system.jpg "Solar System")](https://prime153.github.io/Solar-System-Website/ "Solar System")